nxkennedy/compromised/README.md

     $ ruby compromised_investigation.rb <email-list.csv>

 ## Output
+Output is shown in the terminal as well as written to CSV.
+Output formats can be seen below.

 ### Terminal
-I wanted the output formatted in a Private Investigator theme.
+I wanted the terminal output formatted in a Private Investigator theme.
 Here's what the output means in plain English:
 * "ASSOCIATED WITH ILLICIT ACTIVITY" = Found in at least one confirmed breach
 * "CLEARED OF SUSPICION" = Not found in any confirmed breaches
 * "BAD LEADS" = Errors raised due to misformatted input